eoscostarica/lifebank/README.md

 Fast forward to 2020, COVID-19 spreads to a global pandemic and national emergencies are declared in countless countries around the world.
 Social distancing and quarantines cause blood shortages globally as donations plummet while demand for blood and plasma increases.
 Blood banks enter a short term shortage all over the world with no lifeline in sight.

-[insert links to news around shortages of blood around the world]
+`[insert links to news around shortages of blood around the world]`

 Donations centers across the globe need a way to encourage blood donations based on local demand during a time of crisis.
 As the demand for blood increases during the crisis,  the eligible donor population were told to stay home, isolate and avoid medical facilities causing a deepened shortage.

-[insert links of stories around avoiding hospitals, clinics, etc]
+`[insert links of stories around avoiding hospitals, clinics, etc]`

-Another consequence of the pandemic was the economic devastation of a lockdown.
+Another consequence of the pandemic was the economic devastation of a lock-down.
 Small businesses that rely on the local community for a majority of their business have to think of ways to incentivize customers to buy online or in person as soon as restrictions are lifted.
 Small business also need a lifeline.

-[insert links of stories around small business and the impact in local communities]
+`[insert links of stories around small business and the impact in local communities]`

-During the current COVID-19 health crisis and others in the future,  how can we:
+**During the current COVID-19 health crisis and others in the future,  how can we:**

-- Provide value and recognition to blood donors that are eligible to donate when healthy?
+- **Provide value and recognition to blood donors that are eligible to donate when healthy?**
-- Mitigate the blood shortage that exists in perpetuity and that are exasperated during a crisis?
+- **Mitigate the blood shortage that exists in perpetuity and that are exasperated during a crisis?**
-- Support local businesses and have them encourage blood donation in their community?
+- **Support local businesses and have them encourage blood donation in their community?**

 To align the relevant incentives and accomplish the above, we created **Lifebank.io**